TITLE 14

 (j) Annual reporting. —

-(1) Each fiscal year, the Office shall report to the chairs of the House and Senate Education Committees of the General Assembly all of the following summary data, which shall be de-identified to the greatest extent possible:
+(1) Each fiscal year, the Office shall report to the chairs of the House and Senate Education Committees of the General Assembly all of the following summary data, which must be de-identified to the greatest extent possible:

 (b) The areas of need will be determined each year by the Office.